thePotatoDev-git/Bergen-County-Astronomers-POTD/README.md

-# NASA-Pic-of-the-Day
+# Bergen County Astronomers Picture of the Day
-A small API project that shows NASA's picture of the day.
+A small API project for the Bergen County Astronomers Club that shows the picture of the day using NASA's API.
 Simply enter a date, and it will populate the page with a picture and description.

 **Link to project:** https://thepotatodev-git.github.io/NASA-Pic-of-the-Day/